 There could be a number of reasons, some being:

 - You feel you need to keep yourself ‘prepared’ for the worst.

 - Your past experience has taught you that disaster always strikes, so worry is a necessary coping mechanism.

 There are so many things that could go wrong and you feel you need to focus on each one to embody it or try to find a possible solution for it in the event of it happening.

-Now, if we put ourselves out of the equation and have a impartial look at the situation- these worries are not only a waste of precious manifesting time but they are a reinforcement of unconstructive potential timelines.
+Now, if we put ourselves out of the equation and have an impartial look at the situation- these worries are not only a waste of precious manifesting time but they are a reinforcement of unconstructive potential timelines.

 You Are What You Think

 This is not meant to scare you, it is a preparation tool to steer your thoughts to build positive neural connections.
-When you reinforce encouraging scenarios in your mind, as opposed to harmful scenarios, you are creating potential for a more fruitful future.
+When you reinforce encouraging scenarios in your mind, as opposed to harmful scenarios, you are creating the potential for a more fruitful future.

 Easier said than done?